 Social Listening

 Social listening is the systemic process of learning and evaluating insights and conversations on social media.
-This process will provide a clear picture of your client’s reputation, social position and the opinions of target audiences.
+This process provides a clear picture of your client’s reputation, social position and the opinions of target audiences.

 Beyond social monitoring, social listening explores how audiences discuss the organization through the collection and analysis of data.
 It develops a more comprehensive perspective of audience viewpoint and behavior to inform future campaign strategies.
 Social listening applies thoughtful attention to what is being said and gives it careful consideration.